manfromarce/DocSharp/README.md

 ### Roadmap

-- Publish NuGet packages
 - Support more elements and attributes, and fix issues on edge cases
-- RTF to DOCX
+- Reverse RTF to DOCX conversion
 - Documentation: for now you can refer to the sample app.
 When ready, any documentation will be available in the project [Wiki](https://github.com/manfromarce/DocSharp/wiki).

 ### Credits